7 Tips for a More Earth-Friendly and Energy-Efficient Home

 “Many homeowners are surprised when they learn their home is under-insulated, but it’s actually quite common,” said Lange.
 “The good news is that, just like a smart thermostat, you can see the utility cost savings from this decision very quickly.
 You will also take comfort in knowing that you are helping improve our environment through reduced emissions.

-4. Make Sure the House Is Airtight
+4. Make Sure Your Residence Is Airtight

-5. Use an Energy Zoning System
+5. Use An Energy Zoning System

 “How many times in a day do we heat or cool a room no one is using?
 It happens all the time, and it adds up to significant energy waste, and these systems are an optimal solution,” Lange said.

-6. Use Energy-Efficient Light bulbs
+6. Install Energy-Efficient Light Bulbs

 7. Use Solar Energy